GabeBai/rustassure/README.md

 NOTE: The clang wrapper assumes that the Makefile commands compile a single file at a time.
 This is the common case.
 But if you have something that tries to compile multiple files (and link) in the same command, such as `$(CC) a.c b.c -o a.out`, the wrapper won't work.
 Please let me know in case it's not easy to adjust the Makefile.

 ### GPT translation module

-The GPT translation module has the following functionalities:

-1. Chunk larger functions into smaller chunks that fit the context window length.

-2. Chain the responses when the get truncated because of the response length limit.

-To use this module you need to---

-1. Create an instance of the `Translator` class from `gptTranslation.py`. and set up the `__init__` function.

-2. For each function you want to translate, set up a`FunctionDepsObj` instance (see. `functionAndDeps.py`).
-The fields `typeDeclDefCodeLines` and `funcCodeLines` are single strings of (newline-separated) typedefs and function code.

-Look at `extractFuncAndDeps` function in `functionAndDepsExtractor.py` for an example.

-3. Invoke the `translate` function on the `Translator` object.
-This will return the translated Rust code.

 The GPT tranlation module has following steps: